MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 >
 > - **Provide segmentation** to the VMs and scale sets by setting network boundaries, access controls, and also place VMs in resource groups that share the same lifecycle.
 >
-> - **Apply access controls on identities** trying to reach the VMs and also VMs reaching other resources. _Use Microsoft Entra ID_ for authentication and authorization needs making sure strong passwords, multi-factor authentication, and role-based access control (RBAC) are in place for your VMs (and its dependencies such as secrets) to permit allowed identities to only perform operations expected of their roles.
+> - **Apply access controls on identities** trying to reach the VMs and also VMs reaching other resources. _Use Microsoft Entra ID_ for authentication and authorization needs making sure of strong passwords, multi-factor authentication, and role-based access control (RBAC) are in place for your VMs (and its dependencies such as secrets) to permit allowed identities to only perform operations expected of their roles.
 >
 >     Restrict resource access based on conditions using Azure Entra ID Conditional Access. _Define the conditional policies_ based on duration and the minimum set of permissions.
 >